derekharrison/adiabatic-compression/README.md

 # AdiabaticCompression
 Adiabatic compression simulation.
 There are two scripts available for performing the simulation.
 One in matlab and one in python.
-Both perform the same simulation.
 Also, a python script is added for generating an mp4 of a given simulation.
 The script requires an executable ffmpeg.exe, which can be obtained at https://ffmpeg.org/.